QuantEcon/lecture-source-py/source/rst/harrison_kreps.rst

 -----------

-First, we will obtain equilibrium price vectors with homogeneous beliefs, including when all investors are optimistic or pessimistic
+First, we will obtain equilibrium price vectors with homogeneous beliefs, including when all investors are optimistic or pessimistic.